alma4rebi/swift-programming-language/book/Types.md

--   ``` {.code-voice}
+-   ```
     protocol
     ```

 A protocol composition type allows you to specify a value whose type conforms to the requirements of multiple protocols without having to explicitly define a new, named protocol that inherits from each protocol you want the type to conform to.
-For example, specifying a protocol composition type `protocol`{.code-voice} is effectively the same as defining a new protocol `ProtocolD`{.code-voice} that inherits from `ProtocolA`{.code-voice}, `ProtocolB`{.code-voice}, and `ProtocolC`{.code-voice}, but without having to introduce a new name.
+For example, specifying a protocol composition type `protocol` is effectively the same as defining a new protocol `ProtocolD` that inherits from `ProtocolA`, `ProtocolB`, and `ProtocolC`, but without having to introduce a new name.

 Each item in a protocol composition list must be either the name of protocol or a type alias of a protocol composition type.
 If the list is empty, it specifies the empty protocol composition type, which every type conforms to.